 It's true though… I did.
 It seemed to make sense at the time.
 We lived in a community whose terrain and climate are both very conducive to cycling; we were both working for a non-profit organization, which meant that our salaries were smaller than average; none of us had long commutes to school or work; and we could all benefit from the additional exercise.

 I didn't anticipate that our moderately-priced cycles would be so tempting to thieves – even when securely locked up.
-I didn't anticipate that the stress would aggravate Carol's problem with Kienbock's disease.
+I didn't anticipate that the stress of riding would aggravate Carol's problem with Kienbock's disease.
 I didn't anticipate that we'd have a company car available to us most of the time.
 Nor did I anticipate how difficult it would be to develop and maintain the personal motivation required of each of us to make and sustain such a change in our lifestyles.

 Actually, I have only the dimmest memory of that cake.
 I do remember a variety of high-quality foods that she prepared in sometimes quite creative ways.